shibatch/tlfloat/CODE_OF_CONDUCT.md

 In addition, if a company is using this software for commercial purposes, such as bundling it with their products for sale, and wishes this software to be maintained continuously, they should provide financial support to this project.
-The "burnout" of OSS developers is a frequently discussed topic, but the real problem is that companies that use OSS commercially do not financially support open source projects.
+The "burn out" of OSS developers is a frequently discussed topic, but the real problem is that companies that use OSS commercially do not financially support open source projects.
 Development and maintenance of OSS cannot proceed unless